 Scientific Advisory Board

 Paula Marques ALVES , PhD, CEO of IBET; Director of the Animal Cell Technology Unit of IBET/ITQB; Professor at the FCT-NOVA University Lisbon; PhD in Biochemical Engineering (2001).
-Vice-President of ESACT; Member of the Horizon 2020 Advisory Group for Group for Health, demographic change and well-being.
+2017-2022: President of ESACT; Member of the Horizon 2020 Advisory Group for Group for Health, demographic change and well-being.
+Currently, she is a member of the International Advisory Committee of the Center for Research and Development of Immunobiologicals – CerDI (Instituto Butantan, Brazil) and a SAB Member of the IABS (International Alliance for Biological Standardization) Endowment Fund Committee, France and of Vibalogics, Germany.
 Paula Alves has been using Animal Cell Technology for R&D for production of complex biopharmaceuticals (viral vectors, vaccines and rec proteins) and stem cells.
 She expanded bioengineering approaches to develop 3D in vitro models for pre-clinical research using primary cultures and stem cells.
-Currently she serves as an Associate Editor for the Journal of Biotechnology.
+Currently she serves as an Editor for the Journal of Biotechnology.

 Email: Paula M. Alves

-Michael J. BETENBAUGH is Professor of Chemical and Biomolecular Engineering at Johns Hopkins University.
+Michael J. BETENBAUGH is Professor of Chemical and Biomolecular Engineering at Johns Hopkins University and lead PI of the Advanced Mammalian Biomanufacturing Innovation Center (AMBIC).
 He is a researcher in the area of cell engineering for mammalian and insect cell biotechnology specializing in protein expression, apoptosis, glycosylation, metabolism, cell cycle, and chaperones.
-Dr. Betenbaugh received the Young Investigator Award from National Science Foundation, the James Van Lanen Award from the American Chemical Society, and the Cell Culture Engineering Award this year.
-He was a founding member of the Society of Biological Engineering and he currently serves as an Associate Editor for the journal, Biotechnology and Bioengineering.
+Dr. Betenbaugh received the Young Investigator Award from National Science Foundation, the James Van Lanen Award from the American Chemical Society, and the D.I.C.
+Wang Award for Excellence in Biochemical Engineering.
+He was a founding member of the Society of Biological Engineering and led the JHU initiative to be one of the original academic members of the National Institute for Innovation in Manufacturing Biopharmaceuticals (NIIMBL).

 Email: Michael J. Betenbaugh